Kenai-Watershed-Forum/kenai-river-wqx/other/documents/QAPP/ReadMe.txt

+10/11/2022 Benjamin Meyer

-Note: I am currently in the process of transferring content FROM the document, "DRAFT_QAPP_KenaiRiverWatershed_Baseline_20220824.docx," TO the document "qapp_draft_4.1.docx."
+Note: I am currently in the process of transferring content FROM the document, "DRAFT_QAPP_KenaiRiverWatershed_Baseline_202XXXXX.docx," TO the document "qapp_draft_4.1.docx."

 The original QAPP I inherited was in PDF form.
 When converted to MS word, formatting was a mess and had no hyperlinks.
 The hyperlinks are needed for keeping track of appendices, figures, tables, references, etc.

-Benjamin Meyer 10/11/2022
+1/25/2023

+The QAPP document was approved the R10 EPA office.
+The approval memo from Katherine Brown and Raymond Wu is in the "memos" folder of this directory.
+The next step is have it approved by ADEC collaborators.

+1/26/2023

+The document "DRAFT_QAPP_KenaiRiverWatershed_Baseline_20230125" has edits from/back/forth the EPA office.
+Meanwhile, the doc "qapp_draft_v4.1" is the correctly formatted doc, that I had been working on in Fall 2022.
+The auto-merge process of these two documents ("qapp_draft_v4.2") produced a lot of weird errors.
+May have to re-assemble manually instead page by page.

+Made it as far as A8 in manually combining these two documents.